charliepark/minimum_recurring_payments/README.markdown

 For each subscription, the script sends a billing request to Braintree, with the @subscription.subscription_plan.rate as the amount to charge.

 If the charge comes back with a success code, the script then updates the @subscription.paid_through ... if @subscription.subscription_plan.yearly is true, it updates the paid_through to @subscription.paid_through + 1.year.
 Else, it updates the paid_through to @subscription.paid_through + 1.month.

+## Some Notes on Railscast #144 (Active Merchant Basics)

+* Ryan is using PayPal as his gateway, but we'll be using Braintree.

+    gem install activemerchant

+* Note: I'm using RVM, so I don't use sudo on my gems

+    # purchase.rb
+    require "rubygems"
+    require "active_merchant"

+    ActiveMerchant

+    gateway = ActiveMerchant::Billing::BraintreeGateway.new(
+      :login     => "",
+      :password  => "",
+      :signature => "",
+      )

+    credit_card = ActiveMerchant::Billing::CreditCard.new(

+      )